When You're Smiling

 "When You're Smiling" is a popular song written by Larry Shay, Mark Fisher and Joe Goodwin.
-First published in 1928, it bears resemblance to the Spanish Canción "Amapola" by José María Lacalle García.
-Early popular recordings were by Seger Ellis (1928), Louis Armstrong (1929), and Ted Wallace & His Campus Boys (1930).
+First published in 1928, popular recordings were made by Seger Ellis (1928), Louis Armstrong (1929), and Ted Wallace & His Campus Boys (1930).

+The lyrics and music of the song entered the public domain in the United States in 2024.

+It is the unofficial anthem of Leicester City Football Club, adopted by fans in the 1980s.
+As of 2022, the recording by Jersey Budd is played before the start of each home match.